Cirebon Regency

-Cirebon Regency is a regency (kabupaten) of West Java, Indonesia.
-Sumber is its capital.
-It covers 1,070.29 km2 and had a population of 2,068,116 at the 2010 census and 2,270,621 at the 2020 census; the official estimate as at mid 2021 was 2,290,967.
-These area and population figures exclude those of Cirebon City, which is an independent administration, although totally surrounded by the regency on its landward side.
+Cirebon Regency is a regency (kabupaten) of West Java Province of Indonesia.
+The town of Sumber is its regency seat.
+It covers 1,076.76 km2 and had a population of 2,068,116 at the 2010 census and 2,270,621 at the 2020 census; the official estimate as at mid 2024 was 2,387,961 (comprising 1,208,758 males and 1,179,203 females).
+These area and population figures exclude those of Cirebon City, which is a separate administration, although totally surrounded by the regency on its landward side.

 The Cirebon region is renowned for the production of various types of mangoes.
 There are plans to support the expansion of mango production in the region both for export as well as for the domestic market.
 Mango production is currently concentrated in just a few parts of the regency.
 Local farmers and officials believe there is considerable potential to expand production to other nearby parts of the locality.

 Etymology

 Being on the border of Sundanese (i.e., West Java) and Javanese (i.e., Central Java) cultural regions, many of Cirebon's residents speak a dialect that is a mix of Sundanese and Javanese, known as the Jawareh dialect, and it is thought that the word "Cirebon" derives from the Javanese word, caruban, meaning "mixed", a reference to the city's mix of Sundanese, Javanese, Chinese, and Arabic cultural elements.
 Alternatively, it could be derived from the Sundanese words of "Ci" (water or river) and "Rebon" ("shrimp").
 (Indeed, the main production of the city is fishery including shrimps).